Admission to the Graduate School

 A person admitted as a non-degree student who subsequently decides to pursue a regular degree program must apply and gain admission to the Graduate School.

-• Credits earned as a non-degree graduate student may be used towards the regular graduate degree program if the credits are not prerequisites or deficiencies and the student's graduate committee and department head approve.
-No more than three credits may be used toward a post-baccalaureate or graduate certificate.
-No more than nine credits may be used toward a master’s or doctoral degree.
-Graduate non-degree credits count towards the student’s graduate cumulative Grade Point Average (GPA) and could impact a student’s academic standing as a degree-seeking graduate student.
+- Credits earned as a non-degree graduate student may be used toward the regular graduate degree program if the credits are not prerequisites or deficiencies and the student's graduate committee and department head approve.
+No more than 3 credits may be used toward a post-baccalaureate or graduate certificate.
+No more than 9 credits may be used toward a master’s or doctoral degree.
+Graduate non-degree credits count toward the student’s graduate cumulative grade-point average (GPA) and could impact a student’s academic standing as a degree-seeking graduate student.

 Exchange Students

-Graduate-level students living outside of the U.S. may wish to take courses at the Colorado School of Mines as exchange students.
+Graduate-level students living outside the U.S. may wish to take courses at Colorado School of Mines as exchange students.
 They may enroll in regular courses as exchange students.

 A person admitted as an exchange student who subsequently decides to pursue a regular degree program must apply and gain admission to a graduate program.

-• All graduate-level credits earned as a graduate foreign exchange student may be used towards the regular graduate degree if the credits are not prerequisites or deficiencies and the student’s graduate committee and department head approve.
-Graduate exchange credits count towards the student’s cumulative GPA and could impact academic standing as a degree-seeking student.
+- All graduate-level credits earned as a graduate foreign exchange student may be used toward the regular graduate degree if the credits are not prerequisites or deficiencies and the student’s graduate committee and department head approve.
+Graduate exchange credits count toward the student’s cumulative GPA and could impact academic standing as a degree-seeking student.

-• Graduate credits earned as an exchange undergraduate student may be transferred into the regular graduate degree program if the credits are 400 level or higher (graduate students are limited to nine credits of 400 level coursework), the credits do not exceed the transfer limits, the transfer credits were not used toward a bachelor's degree (students will be required to obtain proof from the bachelor degree institution), transfer credits are not prerequisites or deficiency credits and the student's graduate committee and department head approve.
+- Graduate credits earned as an exchange undergraduate student may be transferred into the regular graduate degree program.
+If the credits do not exceed the transfer limits, the transfer credits were not used toward a bachelor's degree (students will be required to obtain proof from the bachelor's degree institution), transfer credits are not prerequisites or deficiency credits and the student's graduate committee and department head approve.

 Refer to the Office of Global Education Incoming Exchange Students webpage for more information.